 Ms. Christine Hamilton, National Cemetery Administration, Department of Veterans Affairs, 810 Vermont Ave.
 NW, (40A1), Washington, DC 20420, telephone (202) 461-5681.
 A copy of Committee charter and list of the current membership can be obtained by contacting Ms. Hamilton or by accessing the website managed by NCA at: http://www.cem.va.gov/cem/about/advisory_committee.asp.

 Start Supplemental Information

-NCA is requesting nominations for upcoming vacancies on the Committee.
-The Committee is currently composed of 11 members, in addition to ex-officio members.
+Membership Criteria and Qualification: NCA is requesting nominations for upcoming vacancies on the Committee.
+The Committee is composed of up to twelve members and several ex-officio members.

 The members of the Committee are appointed by the Secretary of Veteran Affairs from the general public, including but not limited to:

 (1) Veterans or other individuals who are recognized authorities in fields pertinent to the needs of Veterans;

 (2) Veterans who have experience in a military theater of operations;

 (4) Officials from Government, non-Government organizations (NGOs) and industry partners in the provision of memorial benefits and services, and outreach information to VA beneficiaries.

 To the extent possible, the Secretary seeks members who have diverse professional and personal qualifications, including but not limited to prior military experience and military deployments, experience working with Veterans, and experience in large and complex organizations, and subject matter expertise in the areas described above.
 We ask that nominations include information of this type so that VA can ensure diverse Committee membership.